 So my idea is to grow vines against the fence!
 A living wall of green.
+Instead of buying trellis to attach to the fence I thought I’d make my own with some wire.
+Time consuming but cost effective!

 So here’s what you need to make this trellis: eye hooks, heavy gauge wire, ruler, drill or hammer and nail